jakerumbles/100_days_of_code/README.md

 # 100 Days of Code

+<b>Day 14</b>
+  <p>Completed part of the Yahtzee code along.
+Did my best to implement the code myself before watching the solution, but really struggled on some it.
+Although, it wasn't so much the React I was struggling with, but Javascript array functions and classes.</p>

 <b>Day 13</b>
   <p>Finished the todo list project.
 Getting a hang of React basic design patterns using components, state, and props.</p>